Best Paper for Coloured Pencils: Tested and Compared

 Best paper if you use solvents (or like smoothing early layers)

-Note: Pastelmat didn’t benefit from solvent in the test (and on very absorbent surfaces, that’s not unusual).
+Note: Pastelmat didn't benefit from solvent in the test, and on very absorbent surfaces that's not unusual.

-Best toned paper option (for warm backgrounds and quicker “finished” looks)
+Best toned paper option

-Papers I’d be cautious about (based on the tests)
+Papers I'd be cautious about

 Sometimes "popular" doesn't equal "best for coloured pencil".

-• Hahnemuhle Lana Pastel (Moonstone) 200gsm — the paper colours are appealing, but the test results weren’t strong for coloured pencil use.
+• Hahnemühle Lana Pastel (Moonstone) 200gsm: the paper colours are appealing, but the test results weren't strong for coloured pencil use.

-Paper in depth
+Paper in Depth

 Weight of the paper